Skip to content

 Every observation in the corpus was classified by a large language model into one of 26 category labels covering concrete and structure, waterproofing and roofing, cladding and openings, fire and safety, and process work.
 We checked the model's output on a sample for accuracy.
 The labels are specific enough to be useful and general enough to hold up across different firms' drafting voices.

-The top ten categories, and what share of the corpus each one accounts for, are:
+The top ten categories, and what share of all observations each one accounts for, are:

 Pillar-group rollup